UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team25-stereo-depth-vision.md

         o4 = self.up_0(o3, x0)
         return o4, o3, o2, o1, o0
 ```

-<center> Figure 1: Example U-Net Implementation </center>
+<center> Figure 1.2: U-Net Feature Extractor</center>

-### Initialization
-The key idea of the initialization step of HITNet is the use of an encoder decoder network, with the model using the results of all the different resolution layers output by the decoder.
-The initialization phase builds on top of U-Net (such a decoder-encoder network) which is shown in Figure 1.
-After generating different resolution features for both $$I_R$$ and $$I_L$$ (the left and right images) we obtain two multiscale representations denoted $$ \epsilon^R $$ and $$\epsilon^L$$.
-Taking $$\epsilon^R$$ and $$\epsilon^L $$ we then attempt to align tiles of these images.
-The idea here is for each resolution, we want to tile that image and map tiles in $$\epsilon^L$$ to $$\epsilon^R$$.
-We denote the feature map for a specific resolution l as $$e_l$$.
  To get the tile features we run a 4x4 convolution on both $$\epsilon^L$$ and $$\epsilon^R$$, but there's a subtle point here: We want to cover our features with overlapping tiles, but we also want to minimize the number of disparity values we have to try.
 In order to solve this problem the authors introduce the following asymmetry, when applying the convolution on the selected tile regions from the feature map.
 For $$\epsilon^L$$ overlap the tiles in x direction and use a 4x4 stride on the convolution.
 For $$\epsilon^R$$ do not overlap the tiles, but instead use a 4x1 stride in the convolution so the tiles overlap in the convolution computation.
 This allows us to formulate our matching cost c for a specific location (x,y) with resolution l and disparity d as:
 $$c(l,x,y, d) = \lvert \lvert e_{l,x,y} - e_{l, 4x -d, y} \rvert \rvert_1$$
 We then compute the disparities for each (x,y) location and resolution l, where D is the max disparity, noting that our convolution trick allows us to try far fewer values for the disparity with the following: